 - Focus: Write a list of everything you need to do and buy.
 Then review it to cross off anything that isn’t absolutely necessary.

-- Traditions: New traditions such as The Elf on the Shelf and Christmas Eve boxes can be expensive and give you more to do.
+- Traditions: New traditions such as Elf on the Shelf and Christmas Eve boxes are expensive and give you more to do.
 Pick one and concentrate on that – don’t feel pressured to try everything that everyone else is doing.